joonlee16/Lipschitz-controllers/README.md

 - chattering behavior in closed-loop systems,
 - Non-unique or ill-posed system trajectories.

+Previous work typically verifies Lipschitz continuity of QP solutions by analyzing constraint qualifications.
+However, this analysis is often nontrivial and difficult to generalize.
-To address this, we propose a novel **SOCP reformulation** that ensures Lipschitz continuity of the control law, *regardless of the structure of the constraint matrices*.
+Moreover, little attention has been given to handling cases where the required constant qualifications fail.
+To address this, we propose a novel **SOCP reformulation** that *guarantees* Lipschitz continuity of the control law, *regardless of the structure of the constraint matrices*.

 ## 🧩 Key Features